vseryakov/backendjs/README.md

 * nanomsg interface for messaging between processes and servers.
 * REPL(command line) interface for debugging and looking into server internals.
 * Geohash based location searches supported by all databases drivers.
-* Hosted on http://backendjs.io, BSD licensed.
+* Hosted on http://backendjs.io or http://vseryakov.github.io/backendjs, BSD licensed.

 Check out the [Documentation](http://backendjs.io) for more documentation.